 At maturity \( T \), the investor's total wealth is determined by both their terminal wealth \( X^\pi_T \) and an \( \mathcal{F}_T \)-measurable random liability \( F \), where \( F \geq 0 \) represents a payment, and \( F \leq 0 \) represents income.
 The total wealth at maturity is thus \( X^\pi_T - F \).
 The investor's preferences are modeled by an exponential utility function applied to their terminal wealth \( X^\pi_T - F \).
 The exponential utility function is given by:

-\kihun{For the investors other than the representative, we assume the risk aversion parameter $\alpha > 0$ are identical.
-The model for the risky assets are of the same type but with $b,\sigma, W$ being independent and identically distributed to the representative's model.
-In addition, we assume the terminal liabilities are independent and has distribution identical to $F$.}
+For investors other than the representative, we assume that the risk aversion parameter $\alpha>0$ is identical.
+The model for the risky assets is of the same type, but with $b$, $\sigma$ and $W$ being independent and identically distributed relative to the representative's model.
+In addition, we assume that the terminal liabilities are independent and have distribution $F$.